johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md

 <!--truncate-->

+## What are breadcrumbs?

 Take a look at this:

 ![screenshot of Google search results with a highlighted breadcrumb](./screenshot-google-search-results-breadcrumbs.png)

-What you're looking at is a [blog post of mine](../2021-07-14-directory-build-props-c-sharp-9-for-all/index.md) showing up in Google search results, with a breadcrumb that I've highlighted.
-What is a breadcrumb to Google?
+What you're looking at is a [blog post of mine](../2021-07-14-directory-build-props-c-sharp-9-for-all/index.md) showing up in Google search results.
+Significantly, it has a breadcrumb which I've highlighted.

+This breadcrumb was driven by Structured Data that my blog surfaces.
+Structured Data is a form of metadata that is more machine readable; and consequently helpful the search engines like Google.
+Now, what is a breadcrumb to Google?

 > Google Search uses breadcrumb markup in the body of a web page to categorize the information from the page in search results.

 [You can read more on breadcrumbs here](https://developers.google.com/search/docs/appearance/structured-data/breadcrumb).
-This post is about how to add breadcrumbs to your Docusaurus blog posts to help Google categorise your blog posts.
-It's worth noting that what we're going to do here is add a JSON-LD breadcrumb to the blog post.
-There's no physical breadcrumb on the page itself.
-It could be nice to add a physical breadcrumb to the page itself, but that's not what we're going to do here as it would not be trivial to do so.
+This post is about how to add breadcrumbs to your Docusaurus blog posts, to help Google categorise your blog posts.

+It's worth noting that what we're going to do here is add a JSON-LD Structured Data breadcrumb to the blog post.
+There's going to be no physical breadcrumb on the page itself.
+It could be nice to add a physical breadcrumb, but that's not what we're going to do here as it would not be trivial.

 Docusaurus already has Structured Data support for blog posts; [in fact it was me that originally contributed it](https://github.com/facebook/docusaurus/pull/5322).
-We're going to enrich the Structured Data for blog posts by adding a breadcrumb as well as the existing Article / BlogPosting Structured Data.
+Yeah; I like me some Structured Data 😉.
+We're going to enrich the Structured Data for blog posts by adding a breadcrumb as well as the existing article / `BlogPosting` Structured Data.

-If you'd like to learn more about React, JSON-LD and Structured Data, I've written a [post on the topic](../2021-10-15-structured-data-seo-and-react/index.md).
+Incidentally, if you'd like to learn more about React, JSON-LD and Structured Data, I've written a [post and done a short talk on the topic](../2021-10-15-structured-data-seo-and-react/index.md).

 ## Adding a breadcrumb to a blog post